ibm-cloud-docs/codeengine/service-bind.md

    {: pre}

-### Binding a service with new credentials
+### Binding a service instance with new credentials
 {: #bind-credentials}

-To bind your new service to your {{site.data.keyword.codeengineshort}} application and generate new service credentials, use the [`ibmcloud ce application bind`](/docs/codeengine?topic=codeengine-cli#cli-application-bind) command.
-To bind your service to a {{site.data.keyword.codeengineshort}} job, you must bind the service to a job with the [`ibmcloud ce job bind`](/docs/codeengine?topic=codeengine-cli#cli-job-bind) command.
+To bind your new service instance to your {{site.data.keyword.codeengineshort}} application and generate new service credentials, use the [`ibmcloud ce application bind`](/docs/codeengine?topic=codeengine-cli#cli-application-bind) command.
+To bind your service instance to a {{site.data.keyword.codeengineshort}} job, use the [`ibmcloud ce job bind`](/docs/codeengine?topic=codeengine-cli#cli-job-bind) command.

-1. Identify the name of the service that you want to bind to your app or job.
+1. Identify the name of the service instance that you want to bind to your app or job.
 You can find all of the service instances that are in your account for your current resource group by running the `ibmcloud resource service-instances` command; for example,

    ```
    ibmcloud resource service-instances